-- 16. Tell students you have finished one story. - 18.
+- 16. Tell students you have finished one story. - 17.
+Direct them to listen to the directions when the next step appears. - Click Done. - 18.
 Explain that you can now select a new story.

 - 1. Direct students to alternately read the story and play Wordtastic until you are ready to conduct the pass timing. - 2.
-To begin the timing, click Conduct Pass Activities in the red heading. - Click Conduct Pass Activities. - ^(h) Enter the teacher user ID and password and click Log in. - 3.
+To begin the timing, click Conduct Pass Activities in the red heading. - Click Conduct Pass Activities. - The Enter the teacher user ID and password and click Log in. - 3.
 Direct student to:

 Click Start Timing.
 (Remember to count student errors.)

 Read the story aloud for one minute.

 Click the last word read.

 Enter the number of errors you counted.

 Enter the expression number you provide.
-Click Next.

-- 4. Review the graph with the student; tell the student to click Next. - Correct the short answer quiz questions; direct the student to: Click See Correct Answer.
+- 4. Review the graph with the student; tell the student to click Next. - 5.
+Correct the short answer quiz questions; direct the student to:

+Click See Correct Answer.

 Click Yes or No to accept or reject each answer.

 Click Next after each answer.